adavarski/OpenShift4-CRC-development/README.md

 - Setup CodeReady Containers (CRC) on Laptop (ubuntu)
 - Setting up CodeReady Containers (CRC) on a Remote Server (ubuntu) and Remote Access to CRC (remote OpenShift 4 development environment) from Laptop.

-### 1.Setup Local OpenShift 4.x Cluster with CodeReady Containers
+### Setup Local OpenShift 4.x Cluster with CodeReady Containers

 CRC will host your applications.
 CodeReady Containers brings a minimal, preconfigured OpenShift 4.x cluster to your local Laptop/Workstattion without the need for a server-based infrastructure.